Smith and Dale: The Avon Comedy Four

 DALE: He's not here.
 He went across the street to a good restaurant.

 However, this would prove to be the group's peak.
 While they continued to perform throughout the 1920s, this only resulted in a single record being published during this decade, and they proved unable to secure many lucrative contracts or gigs.
 This was contrasted by Smith and Dale's popularity as a duo, which had continued to rise throughout the same period.
 By 1930, Smith and Dale had grown tired of the act, and so, after 28 years of performing, dissolved the Avon Comedy Four to focus exclusively on their career as a duo.
 Smith and Dale took up where the foursome left off, playing Broadway and vaudeville (including the Palace Theatre, considered the pinnacle of stage venues) while also beginning their movie career.
 Both used a heavy Jewish dialect, with Smith speaking in a deep, pessimistic voice and Dale in a high, wheedling tenor.

 "Dr. Kronkheit and His Only Living Patient"

 During the 1920s, Smith and Dale became famous for their signature sketch "Doctor Kronkheit and His Only Living Patient," which like "Who's on First?" for Abbott and Costello, became one of the famous comedy sketches of the 20th century.
-The name of the doctor is an inside joke: Smith and Dale, both being Jewish, named the physician Kronkheit, which is Yiddish and German for "sickness".
+The name of the doctor is an inside joke: Smith and Dale, both being Jewish, named the physician Kronkheit, which is Yiddish and German [Krankheit] for "sickness".
 Thus we have a doctor named Dr. Sickness.
-Indeed, a hospital in German is called a Krankenhaus, or literally "sick house".
+Indeed, a hospital in German is called a Krankenhaus, or literally "house for the sick".

 Dr. Kronkheit (played by Dale, not Smith as is sometimes reported) is greeted by skeptical patient Smith: